wp-plugins/post-contact-form-7-data-to-crm2/readme.txt

 == Description ==

-Use WordPress Contact Form 7 to create contacts in opentaps CRM2 (www.opentaps.com), your free web/mobile/social CRM.
+Use WordPress Contact Form 7 to create contacts in opentaps CRM2 (www.opentaps.com), the free web/mobile/social CRM that helps your team work together.  http://youtu.be/6nMg15yWZyM

 This plugin posts the contact form 7 fields (first name, last name, company, phone, email, comments only) into CRM2.

 A contact will be automatically created, and you will be able to access it from the web UI or the mobile app.

 Stay tuned for more enhancements -- we love wordpress and use it ourselves!

 == Installation ==